 For those hoping to catch a glimpse of our resident shark wrangler and other world champions Steph Gilmore and Joel Parkinson, the Superbank is your best bet, where surf breaks Snapper Rocks, Rainbow Bay and Greenmount combine.
 If you’re lucky, you may manage to catch a wave for 2kms along the coast!

 6. Yallingup, WA

-Not for the faint hearted, Yallingup Reef, located 300kms south of Perth boasts consistent 10 foot waves along the Margaret River coastline.
+Not for the faint hearted, Yallingup Reef is located 300kms south of Perth and boasts consistent 10 foot waves along the Margaret River coastline.
 Brave surfers impress beachside spectators, while others snorkel and paddle in the lagoon, soaking up the brilliant view of the Reef’s aquatic wonderland.
 Surfers of all ability come from near and far to visit the famous waves of Yallingup.
 If you haven’t already, it’s one to add to your bucket list.

 7. Lighthouse Beach, TAS

 Of course, we can’t forget our cousins across the Strait.
 In Tassie, surfers brave the chilly waters of Lighthouse Beach, a beautiful stretch of pristine coastline offering a sheltered yet powerful beach break for beginners and accomplished riders alike.
 Relatively deserted, this unpatrolled, isolated spot serves as the perfect oceanic escape.